 I used to read some poets and writers who went on to claim their magic skills with words, of how they could add colour to the paintings of their artistic masterpieces.
 Their words provided them with a visual medium for sculpture just like clay or metal.
 Yet when they chose to narrate the beauty of their beloved, their limitations to express, their vocabulary… failed their magic and heroic juggling with words.
 They could utter no more than ‘simply beautiful’.

-I felt the same fear while writing about Swiss beauty of Interlaken.
-The fear that I will not be able to do justice with this enchanted untouched nature..it is ‘simply beautiful’.
+I felt the same fear while writing about Swiss beauty; Interlaken.
+The fear that I will never be able to do justice with this enchanted untouched nature..it is ‘simply beautiful’.

 Today, I felt a little brave.. to give a try anyway.

 Driving through France we arrived in Switzerland.
 This long drive towards Interlaken made us go through a number of very long road tunnels… so long that I looked forward to a better signal and daylight each time… It is not a surprise that world’s longest Gotthard base railway tunnel is in Swiss Alps that is 57km long.

 These long, dark tunnels provided us with a mystery and complete contrast to what we were about to witness next.
 Soon the tunnels were taken over by steep alpine pastures and scree slopes.

 White clouds floated very low, they felt like at arm’s length.
 It took us a while to believe the fact that they were real clouds.
 Nature looked so unreal in its pure, untouched and raw form… almost dreamlike, a fantasy and imagination.

 I could not tell if it was the alp mountains, the lush green valleys, the blue sky, white clouds or turquoise lakes that gave the view a mesmerising charm.